 This stage allows the pathologist to determine the character of the liquid: “normal”, tumoral, and inflammatory even infectious.
 Indeed, microscopic examination can often determine the causal infectious agent, in general a bacterium, a mould, a yeast, or a parasite, more rarely a virus.

-The analysers, by the association of robotics and spectrophotometry, allowed these last decades a better reproducibility of the results of proportionings, in particular in medical biochemistry and hematology.
+The analyzers, by the association of robotics and spectrophotometry, allowed these last decades a better reproducibility of the results of proportionings, in particular in medical biochemistry and hematology.

 The companies of in vitro diagnosis henceforth try to sell chains of automats, i.e. a system allowing the automatic transfer of the tubes towards the various types of automats of the same mark.
 These systems can include the computer-assisted management of a serum library.

-These analysers must undergo daily controls to guarantee a result just possible, one speaks about quality control.
-These analysers must also undergo daily, weekly and monthly maintenances.
+These analyzers must undergo daily controls to guarantee a result just possible.
+These analyzers must also undergo daily, weekly and monthly maintenances.